 Dr. Erin Prince

-She arrived in Corvallis from the Sherwood School District where she had been serving as the assistant superintendent since 2006.
+She arrived in Corvallis from the Sherwood School District where she had served as the assistant superintendent since 2006.
 Prior to that, she worked as an administrator in the Greater Albany and Lake Oswego school districts and as an elementary school teacher in the Oregon City, Hillsboro and Tigard-Tualatin school districts.
-Erin also has been a district TAG coordinator and grant writer, a curriculum, instruction and assessment specialist and human resources director during her career.
+During her educational career, Erin also has been a district Talented and Gifted coordinator and grant writer, a curriculum, instruction and assessment specialist and human resources director.

 “I was raised in a family of educators, so education was as real and necessary for me as taking a breath,” Erin says.
 “It can be considered a calling, a moral imperative to serve in education.
 I consider it a privilege to make a difference in the lives of children, who will in turn lead our world and strive to make it a humane and better place with each generation that follows.”

-Erin also is dedicated to the relentless pursuit for excellence in staff quality focused on student growth.
+Erin also is dedicated to the relentless pursuit of excellence in staff quality with a focus on student growth.
 She describes herself as a “developer of leaders.”

 “Like every district in the state of Oregon, Corvallis is faced with the challenges of financial instability and a lack of sustainability from state revenue.
 The critical challenge for the next three to five years will be to strategically construct a budget that takes into consideration the multiple assumptions that continually shift, and establish priorities that ensure sustainability of programs that have the most direct and influential impact on student growth.”